 There are two possible ways through which you can apply updates from ADB.
 You can either use Minimal ADB & Fastboot which gives you some files required for applying the update or if you have Android Studio installed, you can use that too.
 When using the Android studio make sure to install the latest Android development Kit which will give you the latest version of ADB and the Fastboot.

-We are going to use the simplest way that is using the Minimal ADB & Fastboot for this particular tutorial.
+We are going to use the simplest way that is using the Minimal ADB & Fastboot for this particular tutorial as We’ve simplified the process of Mi Account Unlock Tool before.
 Now on your computer make sure you have pasted or extracted the update image file inside the Minimal ADB & fastboot folder.

 - Press the Shift key and Ctrl key/Right Click together and click on “Open command window here”.